 Find college admissions consultants in your state.

 Those hoping to truly immerse themselves in Alaska’s wilderness may want to consider attending Iḷisaġvik College, which is a tribally-owned community college located in Barrow, the northernmost point in Alaska.
-Many of the degrees students pursue in Alaska fall in the science and social science fields, but students also have the option to obtain degrees in areas like religious studies, education, and liberal arts.
+Many of the degrees students pursue in Alaska fall in the science and social science fields, but students also have the option to obtain on-campus or online degrees in areas like religious studies, education, and liberal arts.

 Learn more about what you can do with an MBA.